resource-watch/slate/source/includes/api/_metadata.md

 ***As such, if you really want people to be able to use your datasets, widgets or layers, it is crucial that it has metadata!***

 To find out more about accessing metadata objects already available on the RW API, check out the documentation on [getting metadata objects](#getting-metadata-objects).
-If you'd like to share your data with the world, you can also [create your own metadata objects](#create-metadata-objects) on the RW API, as well as [update](#update-metadata-objects) and [delete](#delete-metadata-objects) existing metadata objects.
+If you'd like to share your data with the world, you can also [create your own metadata](#creating-metadata) on the RW API, as well as [update](#updating-metadata) and [delete](#deleting-metadata) existing metadata objects.

 ## Metadata objects